andrelas1/blog/README.md

 # My Blog

-- Based on the JAMStack principle (Or as close as possible)
-- The data will be set in a markdown file and will be parsed and fed into the js runtime.
 - No frameworks yet, but CycleJS is an idea or just Web Components.
 - React UI could be also an idea, but very minimal.
 - CSS libraries would be good.